yamdan/anastasia/README.md

 **Verifier (Smart Contract)**
 - Solidity contract (generated via Noir standard toolchain)
 - Verifies ZK proof of certificate validity

+## Circuits

+If you want to know how our circuits are constructed, check [this](./circuits/README.md).

 ## Deployment